quozd/awesome-dotnet/README.md

 * [Serilog](https://github.com/serilog/serilog) - A no-nonsense logging library for the NoSQL era.
 Combines the best of traditional and structured diagnostic logging in an easy-to-use package.
 * [StackExchange.Exceptional](https://github.com/NickCraver/StackExchange.Exceptional) - Error handler used for the Stack Exchange network
 * [Semantic Logging Application Block (SLAB)](https://github.com/MicrosoftArchive/semantic-logging) - Extends the inbuilt features of System.Diagnostics.Tracing namespace (EventSource class) to log to several sinks including Azure Tables, Databases, files (JSON, XML, text).
 Supports in-process and out-of-process logging through ETW, and Rx for real-time filtering/aggregating of events.
+* [ULogViewer](https://github.com/carina-studio/ULogViewer) - Cross-Platform (Windows/macOS/Linux) Universal Log Viewer which supports reading and parsing various type of logs.
+You can also define your own profile to parse and show logs.
 * [Foundatio](https://github.com/FoundatioFx/Foundatio#logging) - A fluent logging API that can be used to log messages throughout your application.
 * [Exceptionless](https://github.com/exceptionless/Exceptionless.Net) - Exceptionless .NET Client
 * [Loupe](https://onloupe.com) - Centralized .NET logging and monitoring. **[Proprietary]** **[Free Tier]**